A patient’s Tummy Tuck diary

 Then came the exciting part.
 Dr Richards came in and drew on me.
 This was surreal, but really exciting and for a while my nerves disappeared.
 I realised I’d soon be able to go shopping and choose what I wanted to wear and not have to think about my bulgy stomach.
 No more buying clothes to hide my bulge or wearing support pants sooo tight I could hardly breathe and felt self-conscious wearing them.

 Once marked up, I had a list of questions to ask and was so nervous I blurted them out without pausing for breath.
 “When can I drive again?”
 “When can I run again?” – and plenty more.
-What I appreciated was as soon as I said I had questions, Mr Richards pulled a chair up and took his time to answer them fully even though I’m sure I sounded a bit manic.
+What I appreciated was as soon as I said I had questions, Aurora Clinics Founder pulled a chair up and took his time to answer them fully even though I’m sure I sounded a bit manic.

 I took a few pictures with my phone as this was the last time I was going to see my sad stomach and I wanted a record to remind myself why I deserved my procedure.